 Establishing secure communication channels in untrusted environments is an important measure to ensure privacy, authenticity or integrity on the internet.
-The most important cryptographic building blocks for securing channels are key exchange protocols.
+An important cryptographic building block for securing channels are key exchange protocols.
 The exchanged keys can be used to, e.g., encrypt messages using a symmetric cipher, or to authenticate users.
 Password-authenticated key exchange (PAKE), introduced by Bellovin and Merrit [BM92a], is a method to establish cryptographic keys between two users sharing a password.
 A PAKE manages to "convert" this possibly low-entropy password into a random-looking key with high entropy, which is the same for both users if and only if they both used the same password.
 What makes these schemes interesting for practice is that they tie authentication solely to passwords, while other methods such as password-over-TLS involve more authentication material such as a certificate.
-The probably most prominent implementation of PAKE is the TLS-SRP ciphersuite1, which is used by GnuTLS, OpenSSL and Apache.
+The probably most prominent implementation